GMohammadAli/LGM/README.md

 # LGM-VIP

-I was asked to complete the following two tasks:
+I was asked to complete the following two tasks during my internship program at Let's Grow More:

 01] BEGINNER LEVEL TASK